Flowminder/FlowKit/docs/source/administrator/cache_management.md

 FlowMachine provides two functions which make use of this cache score to reduce the size of the cache - [`shrink_below_size`](../../developer/api/flowmachine/core/cache/#shrink_below_size), and [`shrink_one`](../../developer/api/flowmachine/core/cache/#shrink_one). `shrink_one` flushes the table with the _lowest_ cache score. `shrink_below_size` flushes tables until the disk space used by the cache falls below a threshold[^1] by calling `shrink_one` repeatedly.

+If necessary, the cache can also be completely reset using the [`reset_cache`](../../developer/api/flowmachine/core/cache/#reset_cache) function.

 ### Removing a Specific Query from Cache

-If a specific query must be removed from the cache, then an administrator can retrieve the query's _object_ from FlowDB by using the [`get_query_by_id`](../../developer/api/flowmachine/core/cache/#get_query_by_id) function of the `cache` submodule, and calling the object's [`invalidate_db_cache`](../../developer/api/flowmachine/core/query/#invalidate_db_cache) method.
+If a specific query must be removed from the cache, then an administrator can use the [`invalidate_cache_by_id`](../../developer/api/flowmachine/core/cache/#invalidate_cache_by_id) function of the `cache` submodule.

-By default, calling this method will also flush from the cache any cached queries which used that query in their calculation.
+By default, this function only removes that specific query from cache.
+However, setting the `cascade` argument to `True` will also flush from the cache any cached queries which used that query in their calculation.
 This will also cascade to any queries which used _those_ queries, and so on.
-Setting the `cascade` argument to `False` will remove only the one query.

 ### Configuring the Cache